unicode-org/cldr-staging/docs/ldml/v39/tr35-keyboards.md

 2. If there could not be a longer match, find the longest actual match, emit the transformed text (if failure is set to emit), and start processing again with the remainder.
 3. If there is no possible match, output the first character, and start processing again with the remainder.

-Suppose that there are the following transforms:
+Suppose that there is the following transforms:

 ```
 ab → x